 Eligibility Requirements.
 Eligible candidates must presently be enrolled in a German class and be a member of Delta Epsilon Phi in good standing.
 Candidates must demonstrate interest in continuing their study of German, show evidence of school leadership, specifically in the German program, and have excellent character references.
 Applicants must be between the ages of 15 and 17 at time of departure and a US citizen or permanent resident.
 Each Delta Epsilon Phi chapter may nominate one candidate for the scholarship.

-Application Materials will be available later this Fall.
+Application Materials are available now.
 Click to view application requirements and to apply.

 Deadline to submit application materials is February 15, 2017.

 Recent Käthe Wilson Scholarship Recipients